logo

 • AAA-ICDR arbitration over data breach claim (IT/ITES leader)

-Successfully defended a leading Indian IT/ITES services entity in a data breach claim by a US customer in a New York seated AAA-ICDR arbitration.
+Defending a market leader in IT/ITES services in India in successfully defending a data breach claim by a US customer in a New York seated AAA-ICDR arbitration.

-Represented a leading Spanish infra enterprise in an indemnification claim in a Singapore seated SIAC arbitration.
+Representing a leading Spanish infra company in an indemnification claim in a Singapore seated SIAC arbitration.

 • SIAC arbitration in oil & gas sector dispute (Indian conglomerate)

-Defended a major Indian conglomerate in the oil & gas sector initiated against them by an erstwhile business partner in SIAC arbitration.
+Defending a major Indian conglomerate in the oil & gas sector in SIAC arbitration initiated against them by an erstwhile business partner.

 • LCIA shareholder dispute involving Indian businessman